War and soaring prices take toll on Southeast Europe's listed companies

 However, as well as the disruption of sales to Russia, the company’s presentation said that “Negative trends in prices of raw materials and supplies were recorded in 2021 compared to 2020”, weighing on profitability.

-Ivanković pointed out that Podravka already increased the prices of its products by between 7% and 10% at the beginning of 2022 — without a negative effect on the volume of food sales — and forecast that the trend of rising prices will continue through the year.
+Ivanković pointed out that Podravka had already increased the prices of its products by between 7% and 10% at the beginning of 2022 – without a negative effect on the volume of food sales – and forecast that the trend of rising prices will continue throughout the year.

 Another major Croatian food and beverage company, Atlantic Group, reported a significant increase in revenue and normalised Ebitda in Q1, despite the “challenging and unprecedented environment” and the fall in sales in Russia and the CIS during the quarter.

-The group’s presentation also noted a “Significant increase in the prices of a large portion of our raw materials and packaging materials, logistics and other services and energy”.
-Among them is an expected increase of more than 60% in average prices of raw coffee on the global commodity markets.
+The group’s presentation also noted a “significant increase in the prices of a large portion of our raw materials and packaging materials, logistics and other services and energy”.
+Among them is an anticipated increase of more than 60% in average prices of raw coffee on the global commodity markets.

 Beyond FMCG

-The rising prices of food and other fast moving consumer goods (FMCGs) are having a knock on effect on companies from the hospitality sector.
+The rising prices of food and other fast moving consumer goods (FMCGs) are having a knock-on effect on companies from the hospitality sector.

 Devansh Bakshi, CFO of Arena Hospitality Group, said the group is expecting strong orders this year, "coming pretty close to 2019”, in Croatia as well as other markets such as Germany.
 On the other hand, Bakshi warned about inflation and supply chain issues, with inflation in the range of 6-8% for most products, but as high as 20% for some.

-Regarding the supply chain, he said: “we are working very closely with all our suppliers, talking on a weekly basis, especially for food, beverages, cleaning supplies, soap shampoo etc, all the consumables and supplies.
+Regarding the supply chain, he said: “we are working very closely with all our suppliers, talking on a weekly basis, especially for food, beverages, cleaning supplies, soap shampoo, etc, all the consumables and supplies.
 So far no suppliers told us there would be disruption except engineering suppliers.”

 Commenting on the long-term response, Bakhri said: “All businesses need to look at sustainability – other ways of producing and reducing.
 We have a plan, we are working with specialists, we think sustainability is a very strategic topic that has shifted to a priority given the events of the last five months.”